Polyurea Garage Floor Coatings in Ann Arbor, MI

 Each project includes thorough diamond grinding preparation, flexible polyurea crack repair, and careful application to ensure consistent coverage across the full slab.
 When deep oil contamination is present—as our crew found at a home on Overridge Dr.—we perform oil extraction before grinding.
 This step prevents petroleum from migrating through the concrete and undermining the coating bond.

-Ann Arbor, MI Case Studies
+Ann Arbor Garage Floor Coating Case Studies

 NEW Garage Floor Coating